-1. You think we cover a medical, behavioral health, or long-term care service you need but are not getting.
+1. You think we cover medical care you need but are not getting.

 What you can do: You can ask us to make a coverage decision.
-Refer to Section E2 on page 187 for information on asking for a coverage decision.
+Refer to Section E2 for information on asking for a coverage decision.

-2. We did not approve care your doctor wants to give you, and you think we should have.
+2. We did not approve medical care your doctor wants to give you, and you think we should have.

 What you can do: You can appeal our decision to not approve the care.
-Refer to Section E3 on page 190 for information on making an appeal.
+Refer to Section E3 for information on making an appeal.

-3. You got services or items that you think we cover, but we will not pay.
+3. You got medical care that you think we cover, but we will not pay.

 What you can do: You can appeal our decision not to pay.
-Refer to Section E3 on page 190 for information on making an appeal.
+Refer to Section E3 for information on making an appeal.

-4. You got and paid for services or items you thought were covered, and you want us to reimburse you for the services or items.
+4. You got and paid for medical care you thought were covered, and you want us to reimburse you for the services or items.

 What you can do: You can ask us to pay you back.
-Refer to Section E5 on page 202 for information on asking us for payment.
+Refer to Section E5 for information on asking us for payment.

-5. We reduced or stopped your coverage for a certain service, and you disagree with our decision.
+5. We reduced or stopped your coverage for medical care and you disagree with our decision.

-What you can do: You can appeal our decision to reduce or stop the service.
-Refer to Section E3 on page 190 for information on making an appeal.
+What you can do: You can appeal our decision to reduce or stop the medical care.
+Refer to Section E3 for information on making an appeal.

 NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, special rules apply.
-Read Sections G or H on pages 217 and 225 to find out more.
+Read Sections G or H to find out more.